soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-35 Variances.* ::

-(a)  Unless otherwise precluded by law, the Department may grant a variance from one or more of the specific provisions of §§ 4-32 and 4-33 of this subchapter in accordance with the provisions of this section.
+(a)  Unless otherwise precluded by law, the Department may grant a variance from one or more of the specific provisions of 16 RCNY §§ 4-32 and 4-33 in accordance with the provisions of this section.
 The Department shall be precluded from granting a variance that would authorize the operation of a solid waste transfer station at a site where such use is not authorized by the Zoning Resolution or by a variance granted by the Board of Standards and Appeals.
-In addition, the Department shall be precluded from granting a variance from the provisions of § 4-34 of this subchapter and, for the siting of a new transfer station, from granting a variance from the applicable buffer distance requirements from a residential district, hospital, public park or school as set forth in § 4-32 of this subchapter.
+In addition, the Department shall be precluded from granting a variance from the provisions of 16 RCNY § 4-34 and, for the siting of a new transfer station, from granting a variance from the applicable buffer distance requirements from a residential district, hospital, public park or school as set forth in 16 RCNY § 4-32.

 (b) An applicant for a variance shall file a written application with the Department on a form prescribed by the Department.
 Every application for a variance shall identify the specific provision or provisions of this subchapter from which a variance is sought.